-- In all classes, dogs will enter and leave the ring on leash. - (06-10-17) Heeling is from station to station in a continuous performance and will be judged. - Any time a command is used, it may be a command and/or signal. - (37-12-16) In the Master class, if both command and signal are given, they must be given at the same time. - (06-10-17) In the Master class, only one command and/or signal should be used any time a command is required (i.e., change of position, direction or action within a station) or just one signal where signal only is allowed.
-Brief praise after the completion of each station is allowed, but the dog must remain under control. - (06-10-17) In all classes, the handler may command and/or signal the dog to sit at each halt or front and to move with the handler when moving forward or backward or pivoting from a heel or front position. - The Novice class is performed on leash, using Exercises 1-36.
-It consists of 10-15 exercises (not including Start and Finish), and uses a minimum of three and a maximum of five stationary exercises. - The Intermediate class is performed on leash, using exercises 1-118 except for Exercise 103 (Send over Jump).
-It consists of 12-17 exercises (not including Start and Finish) and uses a minimum of three and a maximum of seven stationary exercises.
-Courses shall have a minimum of three Advanced level exercises. - The Advanced class is performed off leash, using exercises 1-118.
-It consists of 12-17 exercises (not including Start and Finish), uses a minimum of three and a maximum of seven stationary exercises and requires one jump.
-Courses shall have a minimum of three Advanced level exercises, plus the required jump. - (32-03-16) The Excellent class is performed off leash using exercises 1-299.
-It consists of 15-20 exercises (not including Start, Finish, Call and the Sit Stay), a minimum of three and a maximum of seven stationary exercises and requires two jumps (not consecutive).
-Courses shall have a minimum of three Advanced level exercises, and a minimum of three Excellent level exercises, plus the two required jumps and the Sit Stay exercise. - (37-12-16) The Master class is performed off leash using exercises 1-398.
-It consists of 16-20 exercises (not including Start, Finish, Call or Stand Stay), a minimum of six and a maximum of nine stationary exercises and requires two jumps (not consecutive).
+- In all classes, dogs will enter and leave the ring on leash. - Heeling is from station to station in a continuous performance and will be judged. - Any time a command is used, it may be a command and/or signal. - In all classes, the handler may command and/or signal the dog to sit at each halt or front and to move with the handler when moving forward or backward or pivoting from a heel or front position. - (24-05-20) The Novice class is performed on leash, using Exercises 1-42.
+It consists of 10-15 exercises (not including Start and Finish), and uses a minimum of three (3) and a maximum of five (5) stationary exercises. - (24-05-20) The Intermediate class is performed on leash, using exercises 1-124 except for Exercise 103 (Send over Jump).
+It consists of 12-17 exercises (not including Start and Finish) and uses a minimum of three (3) and a maximum of seven (7) stationary exercises.
+Courses shall have a minimum of three (3) Advanced level exercises. - (24-05-20) The Advanced class is performed off leash, using exercises 1-124.
+It consists of 12-17 exercises (not including Start and Finish), uses a minimum of three (3) and a maximum of seven (7) stationary exercises and requires one (1) jump.
+Courses shall have a minimum of three (3) Advanced level exercises, plus one (1) jump only. - (73-03-23) The Excellent class is performed off leash using exercises 1-299.
+It consists of 15-20 exercises (not including Start, Finish, Call and the Sit Stay), a minimum of three (3) and a maximum of seven (7) stationary exercises and requires two (2) jumps (not consecutive).
+Courses shall have a minimum of three (3) Advanced level exercises, and a minimum of three (3) Excellent level exercises, plus two (2) jumps only (not consecutive) and the Sit Stay exercise. - (74-03-23) The Master class is performed off leash using exercises 1-398.
+It consists of 16-20 exercises (not including Start, Finish, Call, Directional Arrow and the Stand Stay), a minimum of six (6) and a maximum of nine (9) stationary exercises and requires two (2) jumps (not consecutive).
+If stations 312, 324, 325 or 334 are used they will count as not only a master level station but as one (1) of the two (2) jumps to be used.

-- (37-12-16) Courses shall have a minimum of three Excellent level exercises and five Master level exercises, plus the two required jumps and the Stand Stay exercise.
-Signs 5, 6, 9 and 10 may only be used once on the course. - Exercises marked with an asterisk (\) may be used more than once on a rally course with the exception of exercises marked with a double asterisk (\\), which may be used only once on a Master course. - The performance is timed. - All stations must be attempted by the handler. - (37-12-16) Scoring Each team begins with 100 points.
+Courses shall have a minimum of three (3) Excellent level exercises, a minimum of five (5) Master level exercises, plus two (2) jumps only (not consecutive) and the Stand Stay exercise.
+Signs 5, 6, 9 and 10 may only be used once on the course.

+- Exercises marked with an asterisk (\) may be used more than once on a rally course with the exception of exercises marked with a double asterisk (\\), which may be used only once on a Master course. - (14-07-20) A maximum of 12 pylons may be used per course.
+A pylon may be used for more than one (1) sign, except for signs which also include a distraction, or the numbered pylons used only for #332 and #333. - The performance is timed. - All stations must be attempted by the handler. - Scoring Each team begins with 100 points.
 A qualifying performance is a score of 70 points or better.
-A minimum deduction will be one point.
-In the Master class, a qualifying performance is a score of 85 points or better.
-A minimum deduction will be 1/2 point. - (31-03-16) One retry per station is allowed in Novice; one retry per course in Intermediate and Advanced; no retries are allowed in Excellent and Master.
+A minimum deduction will be one (1) point.
+In the Master class, a qualifying performance is a score of 85 points or better. - One (1) retry per station is allowed in Novice; one (1) retry per course in Intermediate and Advanced; no retries are allowed in Excellent and Master.